Eiffo/Python_Reversal/README.md

 * Python version: 3.8.10

 ## Setup
-To run this project, install it locally.
+To run this project, install it locally and open it for example in VS Code.
 <br>
 What you need, to run project: